Compare motorbike breakdown cover

 Cover that gets you to where you were going when you broke down.
 It might offer you reimbursement for the cost of temporary accommodation – a hotel room, for example.
 It could also cover you for the hire of a replacement vehicle, or medical assistance.

 5. European cover

-Adding European cover extends your recovery area to the European continent, making it a good choice for travel.
-Remember to check the details of your policy so you know which countries and which breakdown situations are covered.
+Adding European breakdown cover extends your recovery area to the European continent, making it a good choice for travel.
+Remember to check the details of your policy so you know which countries and breakdown scenarios are covered.

 Will I already have breakdown cover with my motorbike insurance?

 Some insurance providers offer motorcycle breakdown cover as part of their policy, while others can include it as an optional extra.
 If you didn’t take out motorbike breakdown cover when you bought your bike insurance, it’s pretty easy to buy on its own.
 Why not see what’s available with a breakdown insurance quote?

 What exclusions are there?

 Breakdown cover for your motorbike can vary between providers, however, common exclusions include:

 - If your motorbike breaks down on private land – this is because your breakdown provider may not be able to reach you or might not have permission to access private property.